 Initially, the HWDC provided analytic support for surveys created by DHP’s regulatory boards or committees of professionals.
 Over the past few years the HWDC has adopted a standardized survey template.; Since our renewal cycles are measured in years, the HWDC is continuing to implement the standardized template for currently surveyed professions, as well as expanding it to new professions.
 The healthcare workforce operates largely within a national market and the HWDC is working with HRSA's National Center for Health Workforce Analysis as it develops national standards and minimum datasets.

 Section 54.1-2506.1 of the Code of Virginia provides for the Department's collection and maintenance of HWDC data for workforce and health planning purposes.
-HWDC data are released in aggregate reporting only unless record-level information is required for the purpose of determining shortage designations.
+HWDC data are released in aggregate reporting only unless record-level information is required for the purpose of determining health professional shortage area (HPSA) designations.
 The Department has now become a partner agency within the Virginia Longitudinal Data System (VLDS).
 VLDS provides an effective way for partnering state agencies to enable data sharing with qualified researchers using rigorous standards that meet or exceed all state and federal confidentiality requirements.
-In situations in which the VLDS data is not appropriate, HWDC will consider data requests from qualified researchers on a case-by-case basis.
-For further details, contact the DHP HWDC office.
+Please familiarize yourself with the VLDS process here and contact us to be your sponsoring agency.

 The healthcare workforce operates largely within a national market and the HWDC is working with HRSA's National Center for Health Workforce Analysis as it develops national standards and minimum datasets.